undp/carbon-registry/README.md

 # Carbon Registry
-Carbon credit initiative for ExO and HQ/GEF from Vanuatu Carbon Registry.
+Carbon credit initiative for ExO Digtal and HQ/GEF NCE.

 ## Standard
 This codebase aims to fullfill the digital public goods standard: